Cheapest electric cars

-The SEAT Mii electric is very similar to the Skoda Citigo e iV.
-Both are five-door only, both have an 82bhp electric motor and both will manage around 160 miles of range.
-The Mii brings slightly sportier looks and a high standard specification: there’s only one trim level, but it comes with ‘big-car’ features like heated seats, cruise control and remote pre-heating of the cabin.
+The Mii electric has an 82bhp electric motor and both will manage around 160 miles of range.
+Compared to its siblings, the Volkswagen Up! and Skoda Citigo, the Mii brings slightly sportier looks and a high standard specification: there’s only one trim level, but it comes with ‘big-car’ features like heated seats, cruise control and remote pre-heating of the cabin.

 Unlike many electric cars, the Mii Electric isn’t fast, but it does offer considerably lower running costs than the petrol model, which was hardly a gas-guzzler.
 Its compact size and skinny tyres means it’s good fun to drive, even with the extra weight of the batteries.
 The mechanically identical Volkswagen e-up! is a little more expensive.

 The switch to electric power has made little impact on the MINI’s fantastic handling and the MINI Electric is nearly as quick as a petrol Cooper S, too.
 Even the entry-level ‘1’ model comes with sat nav, dual-zone air conditioning, cruise control and a digital instrument cluster, and starts at under £25,000.